mike14747/next-with-auth/README.md

 It even has different levels of access for the different private routes (user vs admin).

-I'm using client-side authentication on some secure pages, but am using middleware to secure the protected2 and admin pages.
-Actually, the admin page is using both.
+I was using client-side authentication on secure pages, then chose to use middleware to secure the protected pages.
+But, now that I've upgraded the app to next.js version 13, I'm using what I think is the current best way to secure those pages... checking for a session in Server Components.

+I'm hopeful that middleware will be the ultimate solution, but I've found the **withAuth** functionality in middleware to currently be too buggy to trust.
+It will sometimes return a token as null if when a user is signed in.
+Then it's an infinite loop going back and forth from the login page (which correctly knows the user is signed in).
+Sometimes a page refresh fixes the problem, sometimes not.

 Right now the only type of sign in is using **Credentials**.
 I'd like to add a few other types of options at some point.